-(10) A requirement for the circulation of notice of the date, hour, and place of all committee meetings to all Councilmembers at least 24 hours before the date of the meeting, along with a copy of the agenda of the meeting, a draft of any measures to be considered, and, if required pursuant to Rule 803(e)(5), a comparative print, unless at least 4 members of the committee agree, in a written record, to a shorter notice;
+(10) A requirement for the circulation of notice of the date, hour, and place of all committee meetings to all Councilmembers at least 24 hours before the date of the meeting, along with a copy of the agenda of the meeting, a draft of any measures to be considered, and, if required pursuant to Rule 803(e)(5), a comparative print, unless at least 4 members of the committee agree, in a written record, to a shorter notice; and

-(11) A procedure for providing at least 24 hours’ notice of the cancellation of a meeting; and
+(11) A procedure for providing at least 24 hours’ notice of the cancellation of a meeting.

-(12) A procedure to ensure that meetings of the committee do not conflict with a previously scheduled meeting of another committee.

 (b) The provisions of these Rules shall be considered rules of the committee.